pjtunstall/mad/framework-plan.md

 </div>
 ```

 The JavaScript in `main.js` represents the different types of blocks by applying CSS classes: `breakable` or `unbreakable` to the cells.
 The original `walkable` class is now omitted and its style treated as default.
 2-4 player sprites are appended to the grid when the game begins, also with tag `div`, and given the `bomberman` class, which is replaced by a `death` class to show the animation of them being blown up.
-During the game, `div`s representing the bombs will be appended to the grid.
-When they explode, the different styles of fire are represented by classes bestowed on the affected cells.
+During the game, cells are given the class `bomb` when a bomb is planted, together with `normal-bomb` or `remote-control-bomb`, as the case may be, to apply the relevant animation (finite or infinite).
+When they explode, the different styles of fire (center, intermediate, and end-pieces) are represented by classes given to the affected cells.
 On "game over", the `grid-wrapper` is hidden and `game-over` revealed by juggling of `hide` and `show` classes and adding `display: flex` style to `game-over`.
 Finally, in `transitionToOutro`, `game` is hidden with `display: none`, and our work is done.

 Here's a detailed catalog of the JavaScript that interacts with the DOM.